rmraya/OpenXLIFF/README.md

 ### Supported File Formats

-Open XLIFF Filters can generate XLIFF 1.2 and XLIFF 2.0 from these formats:
+OpenXLIFF Filters can generate XLIFF 1.2 and XLIFF 2.0 from these formats:

 - **General Documentation**
   - Adobe InDesign Interchange (INX)